shantanugupta2004/FakeNewsDetectionAIML/README.md

 1. Ensure that the dataset file (`News.csv`) are present in the same directory as the `app.py` file.

+2. The dataset can be downloaded from `https://drive.google.com/file/d/1q5jpI5M1EA9x3YPrLupmiu3gffkmGlHj/view`

-2. Run the `app.py` file using Python:
+3. Run the `app.py` file using Python:

-3. The GUI window will open.
+4. The GUI window will open.
 Enter the news article text to be classified in the provided input field.

-4. Click the "Classify" button to classify the news article as fake or not fake.
+5. Click the "Classify" button to classify the news article as fake or not fake.

-5. A message box will display the classification result.
+6. A message box will display the classification result.

 ## Pre-trained Models